judithbergada/bacolonyzer/docs/usage.md

 **Light correction**

-Using the flag `--light_correction` or `-c`, you force ReColonyzer to normalise each of the images and the colony areas by subtracting the value of the agar.
+By default, ReColonyzer normalises wach of the images and the colony areas by subtracting the value of the agar.
 This is highly recommended, since it will correct for differences in light intensities between and within images, and results will be more accurate.

-By default, ReColonyzer will not apply the lighting correction.
+If you want to disable this lighting correction, please do that using the flag `--light_correction_off` or `-c`.

 Example:
 ```bash